VeldEnDuin/VeldEnDuin.github.io/en/accomodation/camping/tentpitch.md

 ---
 {% include links.md %}

-From 2024, we have 1 tent pitch left for a small to medium-sized tent for up to 4 people.
-This pitch is close to the playground, sanitary facilities and opposite the car park and will be bookable online from the second half of February.
+We have 1 tent pitch available for a small to medium-sized tent (maximum 4 people).
+This cozy spot is perfectly located: near the playground for children, close to the modern sanitary facilities for your convenience, and directly opposite the parking area for optimal accessibility.

 ## Worth knowing